 Your printed work will include the title of your work, your preferred pen name, and a mention of your email or social media link that you’d like to highlight.
 See example below.

 Additionally, on the PDF and on the website, the social media/email link will be clickable.
-On the website, I’ll have more room to put your biographical information, if you wish.
+On the website, we have more room to put biographical information, if you wish.

-Please feel free to sign your artwork as you normally would, but I prefer if I can avoid watermarks on the printed pieces of art.
+Please feel free to sign your artwork as you normally would, but we prefer if we can avoid watermarks on the printed pieces of art.
 Watermarks are perfectly acceptable on the digital copies of your work.
-Remember, any work submitted and accepted is still under your copyright.
+Remember, any work submitted and accepted is still your own, and still under your copyright.